Single-rope technique

-Single-rope technique (SRT) is a set of methods used to descend and ascend on the same single rope.
-Single-rope technique is used in caving, potholing, rock climbing, canyoning, roped access for building maintenance and by arborists for tree climbing, although to avoid confusion in the tree climbing community, many have taken to calling it "stationary" rope technique.
+The single-rope techniques (SRT) are a set of methods used to descend and ascend on the same single rope.
+Single-rope techniques are used in caving, potholing, rock climbing, canyoning, roped access for building maintenance, and by arborists for tree climbing, although to avoid confusion in the tree climbing community, many have taken to calling them "stationary" rope techniques.

-Single-rope technique is used in contrast to double-rope technique (DRT), also known as moving-rope technique.
+Single-rope techniques are used in contrast to double-rope techniques (DRT), also known as the moving-rope techniques.